augustohdias/augustohdias/README.md

 ### Hey! :rocket:

 ✨ My name is Augusto Dias.
-I worked as a Software Engineer on Stilingue from 2018 until late 2020.
-I got experience with Java (JDK8+) and Spring Framework.
+I worked as a Software Engineer on Stilingue from 2018 until late 2020, working mostly with Java and Spring Framework.
+Now, I'm working (and learning) at Elo7 with a lot of Scala, Spark and other fun stuff.

 🔭 I like to use Go, Elixir and Haskell on some personal projects.